 • All years (primary and secondary schools) – Summer Safety.
 Discussion about the dangers of engaging in risky behaviours over the summer period such as: field fires, swimming in open water, beach safety, railway safety.

-Our education programmes are free of charge and open to all primary schools and secondary schools in Essex.
+Our education programmes are free of charge and open to all schools in Essex.

 When we visit schools, the students often make designs and posters showing some of the safety messages they have learnt.
 Please click here to see some examples of their fantastic work.